amitsaha/kafka-demo/README.md

 ### PostgreSQL

 Setup a local installation of PostgreSQL using the instructions from [here](https://wiki.archlinux.org/index.php/PostgreSQL).
 Your Linux distro may have it's own dedicated installation guide.

+## Setup Kafka and PostgreSQL

+These steps should be executed after you have got access to a Kafka cluster and a PostgreSQL server.

+### Kafka

+- Create a topic called "metrics"

+### PostgreSQL

-Once done, login as the "superuser" and run the following SQL commands interactively (one by one):
+Login as the "superuser" and run the following SQL commands interactively (one by one):

 ```